UdelaRInterior/ansible-backuppc-client/README.md

 ### Client vars

 Each client configuration overrides global configuration.
 Thew following variables can be defined:

 - `state`: absent or present (default: present).
 If present, configures the backups of the client in the server, else eliminates the configuration
 - `include_files:`: default files (directories) list of folders in the client to backup
 - `exclude_files:`: default files (directories) list of folders to exclude in backups
 - `backuppc_local_fetch_dir`:  home directory of user backuppc which is used to perform backups (in client and server)
 - `backuppc_server_name`: domain name of the BackupPC server that performs the backup and where the ssh key is fetched.
 - `backuppc_users`: Users with access to the backuppc web interface who manage the backup ("user1,user2").
 They must be configured in the backuppc server.

 - `backuppc_scripts`: Scripts true/false flag.
 If true installs the scripts to launch before and after the files dump to the server.
 This scripts _must_ be called **`pre_dump.sh`** and **`post_dump.sh`** and should be placed in the folder `host_vars/<client_host>/files/backuppc/`.
 - `backuppc_scripts_sudo`: true/false flag to give sudo rights to pre_dump.sh and post_dump.sh scripts
 - `backuppc_DumpPreUserCmd` and `backuppc_DumpPostUserCmd`: ssh commands for backuppc to execute the pre_dump and post_dump scripts.
 These variables are pre-defined according to previous flags, but can be overwritten.
 - `backuppc_sudoer` the commands authorized with sudo for backuppc user.
 This variable is pre-defined according to previous flags, but can be overwritten.

-- `backuppc_db_dump`:  Three states variabale for a mysql or pgsql dump before backups. three possible values: pgsql, mysql or null.
+- `backuppc_db_server_type`:  Three states variabale for a mysql or pgsql dump before backups. three possible values: pgsql, mysql or null.
 Mysql option defines a mysql user named backuppc with SELECT access to all bases.
 You must add yourself the scripts pre_dump.sh and post_dump.sh hereafter, using this user.
 For Pgsql option, the scripts are constructed from templates.
-The database to backup is indicated in the `backuppc_db_pgsql` variable
+The database to backup is indicated in the `backuppc_db_to_dump_name` variable

-- `backuppc_db_pgsql`, `backuppc_db_user` and `backuppc_db_password` define the pgsql database to backup, as well as user and password to use in the script's template.
+- `backuppc_db_to_dump_name`, `backuppc_db_dump_user` and `backuppc_db_dump_user_pass` define the pgsql database to backup, as well as user and password to use in the script's template.

 - `xfermethod`: (O) transfer method (rsync as default)
 - `more`: (O) hash with specific key/value (usefull for custom directives)